tanaikech/go-fetchall/README.md

 #### Response value:

-A slice with the following structure is returned.
+A slice with the following structure is returned. **The response values are returned as an array.
+And the order of element in the array is the same with the array of the inputted requests.**

 ```golang
 // Response : Result